Tokyo-The-skater/Bank-Leave-Analysis/README.md

-# Bank-Leave-Analysis
+# Bank Balance Reconciliation Project

+## Overview
-I developed formulas to analyze bank data in VS Code, identifying underpayment and overpayment balances across SA.
-This improved financial reconciliation, enhancing accuracy and efficiency for the bank.
+This project involved developing and implementing formulas to analyze bank data from the bank's database.
+The aim was to identify underpayment and overpayment balances across various bank accounts within South Africa.

+## Tools Used
+- Visual Studio Code
+- Python for data analysis

+## Key Achievements
+- Streamlined the reconciliation process
+- Improved financial accuracy and efficiency
+- Enhanced the bank's financial integrity
+- Gave business assurance